Soneso/stellar-ios-mac-sdk/docs/querying.md

 The Horizon API serves as a bridge between apps and Stellar Core.
 Projects like wallets, decentralized exchanges, and asset issuers use Horizon to submit transactions, query an account balance, or stream events like transactions to an account.

-Queriying Horizon is one of the main uses of this SDK.
-The SDK takes care of the underlaying communication with Horizon and converts the received data into easy to use response objects.
+Querying Horizon is one of the main uses of this SDK.
+The SDK takes care of the underlaying communication with Horizon and converts the received data into easy-to-use response objects.

 **Resources**

 Data on the Stellar ledger is organized according to resources.
 Each resource has several different endpoints provided by Horizon.

-Ressource types are: Ledgers, Transactions, Operations, Effects, Accounts, Offers, Claimable Balances, Trades, Assets, Liquidity Pools.
+Resource types are: Ledgers, Transactions, Operations, Effects, Accounts, Offers, Claimable Balances, Trades, Assets, Liquidity Pools.

 The SDK covers all endpoints by providing so called services.